-Neutral Policies

-Some employment policies or practices may exclude protected classes in significantly greater percentages than others.
+Neutral Policies Some employment policies or practices may exclude protected classes in significantly greater percentages than others.
 If business necessity exists for the practice and there is no equally effective alternative, the practice will be lawful despite its impact.
 If there is not a business necessity for the practice or the business need could readily be met in a way that has less impact, the practice will be unlawful.

-Neutral Policies

-Fire Departments have a physical ability requirement of applicants being able to lift, carry, raise and lower a 45 pound weight a certain distance in 36 seconds.
+Neutral Policies Fire Departments have a physical ability requirement of applicants being able to lift, carry, raise and lower a 45 pound weight a certain distance in 36 seconds.
 "The employer must be able to demonstrate the need for its employees to meet these physical demands in order to fulfill the essential functions the job."

-National Origin Discrimination

-Treating someone less favorably because:

-- They come from a particular place

-- Of ethnicity or accent

-- It is believed they have a particular ethnic background

-National Origin Discrimination

-An employer may not base a decision on an ACCENT employee's foreign accent unless the accent DISCRIMINATION materially interferes with job performance. • A fluency requirement is only permissible if ENGLISH FLUENCY required for the effective performance of the position for which it is imposed.
-English only rules must be adopted for nondiscriminatory reasons.
-An English-only rule SPEAK ENGLISHmay be used if it is needed to promote the ONLY RULES safe or efficient operation of the employer's business.
-(Limited application)

-#

-Religious Discrimination

-Employers must reasonably accommodate employees' sincerely held religious practices unless doing so would impose an undue hardship.
+Race/Color Discrimination Title VII does not contain a definition of "race."
+Race discrimination includes discrimination on the basis of one's ancestry or physical or cultural characteristics associated with a certain race, such as skin color, hair texture or styles, or certain facial features.
+Color discrimination occurs when a person is discriminated against based on his/her skin pigmentation (lightness or darkness of the skin, complexion, shade or tone).
+Religious Discrimination Employers must reasonably accommodate employees' sincerely held religious practices unless doing so would impose an undue hardship.
 Accommodations may include: